Kayli/logspub/dev-distributed.md

   - requirement for the event to contain all necessary information to reconstruct state after change
   - disadvantages: events may become heavy

+- event sourcing
+  - asynchrony complicates things, but it is not a reuquirement for es

 ## abstraction for cloud infrastructure